jqassistant-plugin/jqassistant-asyncapi-plugin/docs/content/index.md

 # jQAssistant AsyncAPI Plugin

 This is the AsyncAPI Plugin for [jQAssistant](https://jqassistant.org).
+It provides a scanner for AsyncAPI 3.0.0 files.

 ## Installation